-Not all handicap accessible parking spaces are the same.
-The spaces with the striped lines directly next to a standard handicap accessible parking spot are typically marked with an “Accessible Vans” sign.
-These spots are wider than the standard handicap parking spaces, which are often used by people with disabilities that are not driving wheelchair accessible vehicles.
-The extra space allows for a wheelchair vehicle ramp to deploy from the van or SUV, or for people that need extra space to access and transfer to their wheelchair.
+Not all handicap-accessible parking spaces are the same.
+The areas with the striped lines directly next to a standard handicap-accessible parking spot are typically marked with an “Accessible Vans” sign.
+These spots are wider than the ordinary accessible parking spaces, often used by people with disabilities who are not driving wheelchair-accessible vehicles.
+The extra space allows for a wheelchair vehicle ramp to deploy from the van or SUV or for people that need extra space to access and transfer to their wheelchair.

-It is a common misconception that all handicap accessible parking spaces are for people who “physically need them” – i.e., appear to the naked eye to need the spaces.
-In fact, there are a wide variety of “hidden disabilities” that many people do not realize merit use of handicap accessible parking spaces.
-Even if there is no visible sign of a disability or need for a mobility device, it does not necessarily mean that someone is misusing a parking space.
+It is a common misconception that all handicap-accessible parking spaces are for people who “physically need them” – i.e., appear to the naked eye to need the spaces.
+There are many “hidden disabilities” that many people do not realize merit in using handicap-accessible parking spaces.
+Even if there is no visible sign of a disability or need for a mobility device, it does not necessarily mean someone is misusing a parking space.

-This is both true and false.
-It is true that disabled license plates cannot be transferred between vehicles, just like any other license plate.
-However, the handicap placards that hang from the rearview mirror can be used in any vehicle that the person who is issued the placard is currently riding.
-The person does not have to be driving the vehicle for the use of the placard to be used legally.
+The above statement is both true and false.
+Indeed, disabled license plates cannot be transferred between vehicles, just like any other license plate.
+However, handicap placards that hang from the rearview mirror can be used in any vehicle the person who is issued the placard is currently riding.
+The person does not have to be driving the vehicle to use the placard to be legal.

-Now, with that said, it is prohibited to let other individuals use a placard that is not issued to them.
+That said, it is prohibited to let other individuals use a placard not issued to them.
 Placards are allotted to a single person, and misuse can have major consequences.
-Stiffer penalties are now being imposed across the country, and many states are taking a closer look at monitoring methods for proper use, to ensure accessibility to all.
+Stiffer penalties are now being imposed across the country, and many states are taking a closer look at monitoring methods for proper use to ensure accessibility to all.